T-Fletcher/mailchimp-recurring-html-email-generator/README.md

     Defaults to UTC if no code is
     provided

-INCLUDE_CACHEBUSTER                     - boolean - optional
+INCLUDE_CACHEBUSTER                     - boolean - false - optional
     Whether to include a timestamp
     cachebuster in the URL to prevent
     HMTL email content caching